 Is early termination from the Nevada sex offender registry automatic?

 Your name will not be removed automatically from the Nevada sex offender registry even if you are eligible.
-To be relived of your duty to register, you must file a petition for early termination with the the district court in the jurisdiction in which you reside or, if you are not a permanent resident of Nevada, in the jurisdiction in which you work or go to school.
+To be relieved of your duty to register, you must file a petition for early termination with the district court in the jurisdiction in which you reside or, if you are not a permanent resident of Nevada, in the jurisdiction in which you work or go to school.

 The court will then hold a hearing on your petition.
 You may present witnesses and other evidence at the hearing.
 If the court determines from the evidence presented that you meet the requirements for early termination, it will issue an order stating that you no longer have a duty to register as a Nevada sex offender.4

 It usually takes about 6 to 8 months from the filing of a petition to get your duty to register terminated.
 Until your petition has been approved and the order has been entered, you must continue to comply with all sex offender registration requirements.